Police struggle to enforce India’s sweeping virus lockdown

 The ministry asked police and municipal authorities to take strict action against the landlords.

-Associated Press writers Rishabh R. Jain in New Delhi, Biswajeet Banerjee in Lucknow, Wasbir Hussain in Gauhati, India and Aijaz Hussain in Srinagar contributed to this report.
+Associated Press writers Rishabh R. Jain and Aniruddha Ghosal in New Delhi, Biswajeet Banerjee in Lucknow, Wasbir Hussain in Gauhati and Aijaz Hussain in Srinagar contributed to this report.